KAsHiSHSET/KAsHiSHSET/README.md

 <h3 align="center">
-  Hi there!
-I'm a dedicated Computer Engineering student with a knack for solving complex problems, building innovative solutions, and currently exploring AI/ML.
-My journey in technology has equipped me with a strong foundation in software, allowing me to tackle challenges from multiple perspectives.
-I am always open to new collaborations, projects, and learning opportunities...
+I'm a dedicated Computer Engineering undergraduate at Thapar Institute of Engineering and Technology, with strong interests in AI/ML , Natural Language Processing(NLP) , and Full-Stack Development.

+💼 Currently, I'm working as a Developer Intern at MastersIndia IT Private Limited, contributing to projects across ML, NLP, and full-stack domains.

+I enjoy building intelligent, real-world systems that combine smart algorithms with practical, impactful applications.

+📬 I'm always open to collaborations, research opportunities, and exciting challenges in the fields of AI and software engineering.

 </h3>